 To find these, click the search box at the top right of your Keychain Access window and type “AirPort.”
 You’ll see a number of items, and the Kind column shows them as AirPort base station password, AirPort Disk password, and AirPort network password.
 (You may not have items in all three categories.)
 The latter are your Wi-Fi network credentials.

-Interestingly, when I look at my AirPort network passwords, I see many of those that are in the Network preferences, but not all.
+Interestingly, when I look at my AirPort network passwords, I see many of those that are in the Network settings, but not all.
 And some show as being in the iCloud keychain, while others are in the System keychain, even though they sync to and from my other devices.
 (For example, some of the networks I see on my Mac are those that I only connected to with my iPhone.)
 To delete any of these networks, click them, then press Delete, and click Delete in the confirmation dialog.

 Note that any changes you make on your Mac will take time to propagate to other Macs, and to iOS devices.